mmikowski/hi_score/doc/spa-arch.md

 and data to the instance.
 Common capabilities such as event registration, publishing, and handler deletion are all provided by the `xhi._03_model_` instance.

-## Implementation - Events
-We recommend using model events to broadcast changes for pushing any notification "up" the stack.
-This eliminates or minimizes cross-talk between feature modules and maximizes reusability.

 ==============================================================================
 # Code Standard